almightypu5h/gitDemo/README.md

 # gitDemo
-hey there i am learning git and github
+hey there i am learning git and github<br>
+and the author is: almightypu5h